apptainer/sif/CONTRIBUTING.md

 4. Ensure any install or build dependencies are removed before doing a build to test your PR locally.
-5. For any new functionality, please write appropriate go tests that will run as part of the Continuous Integration (Travis) system.
+5. For any new functionality, please write appropriate go tests that will run as part of the Continuous Integration (Circle CI) system.
 6. The project's default copyright and header have been included in any new source files.
 7. Make sure you have implemented a local `make test` and all tests succeed